ashviniyer21/WikiNoteTaker/README.md

 -Improve filtering
 -Add support for images
-- Use machine learning structures in order to optimize the project &nbsp;&nbsp;&nbsp; - Make it eventually able to locate most reliable sources of information by number of hits per webpage and other factors.
+- Use machine learning structures in order to optimize the project
+- Make it eventually able to locate most reliable sources of information by number of hits per webpage and other factors.